In this section

 As an official American Red Cross Learn-to-Swim program provider, our lessons follow its curriculum.
 Learn more about each level here.

 This is an ideal place to begin for ages 3 and up.
 Lessons in shallow water help swimmers acclimate to water and get comfortable with flotation and movement through a variety of aquatic activities.
+Level 1 lessons are 30 minutes long.
+Level 2 lessons are 45 minutes long.

 An instructor teaches a young girl to swim in a pond using a pink flotation device.

 These lessons take place in deeper water and are usually frequented by children in elementary school.
 Levels 3 and 4 lay the stroke foundations that swimmers need later as they move through the program.
+Lessons for Levels 3–4 are 45 minutes long.

 An instructor in a red swimsuit stands on a dock by the water, surrounded by several children swimming.

 These upper levels are for stroke refinement, efficiency, and endurance.
 Drills increase speed and teach children how to swim for fitness.
+Level 5+ swimmers are generally comfortable swimming 50 yards freestyle and 25 yards elementary backstroke.
+Lessons for Levels 5–6 are 45 minutes long.

 Person in colorful shorts diving into a pond, creating a splash, while a lifeguard in red stands nearby.
 Trees and a sandy area are in the background.